Day of LENT – REVISITED

 5. schedule a self care session once a week.

-6. Shorten my time online that’s not work related.
+6. Shorten time online that’s not work related.

 write down your short list for lent.
 Share this experience with your loved ones, ask them to keep you accountable to your journey.
 See you on the other side.